Top Pick: JessEm 08530

 Overview

-Like the dual hole doweling machine, this jig offers an easy to use, fast system that offers the strength qualities of a DOMINO joint but at a lower cost.
+Like the dual-hole doweling machine, this jig offers an easy-to-use, fast system that provides the strength qualities of a DOMINO joint but at a lower cost.

-General Tools is an innovator in woodworking tools and this aircraft aluminum all-in-one jig allows for cutting both tenons and mortises in one setup.
+General Tool is an innovator in woodworking tools, and this aircraft aluminum all-in-one jig allows for cutting both tenons and mortises in one setup.
 While Festool uses a purchased tenon, this jig one-ups the benchtop mortiser by creating a jig for the tenon.

 Features